shantaisat/silvol/README.md

   - [Wireframe Designs](https://linktowireframes.com)
   - Wireframes were designed to ensure clarity, intuitive navigation, and compatibility with assistive technologies.
 High-contrast colours and alt text for images were used to maximise accessibility.
 - **Design Rationale:**
+- The layout of Silvol prioritises simplicity and user-friendliness, ensuring an intuitive   experience for both volunteers and elderly users.
+The responsive design, built with Django and styled using Bootstrap 5, adapts seamlessly across various devices, making the platform accessible from desktops, tablets, and smartphones.

-  - The layout emphasises simplicity and readability, with Bootstrap 5 providing a responsive design.
-The colour scheme adheres to WCAG guidelines for contrast, and the typography uses accessible fonts for clarity.
+- The colour scheme is carefully selected to meet WCAG guidelines for contrast, providing high visibility and clarity for all users, including those with visual impairments.
+The typography is designed with legibility in mind, using accessible fonts to enhance readability.

-  - Accessibility considerations include keyboard navigation and screen reader support, ensuring usability for users with diverse needs.
+- Accessibility features are integral to the platform, including keyboard navigation, clear visual cues, and support for screen readers.
+These considerations ensure that Silvol is usable by individuals with diverse needs, enhancing its inclusivity and overall effectiveness.

 - **Reasoning For Any Final Changes:**
   - Based on user feedback, adjustments were made to enhance usability, such as reordering navigation elements for better flow and refining accessibility features.
 These changes improve the inclusivity of the application.

 ## Key Features
+Volunteer & Elderly User Profiles: Create, view, update, and delete profiles for both volunteers and elderly users, allowing detailed information such as skills, availability, and tech needs.

-- **Notice Management:** Create, view, update, and delete notices with ease.
+-**Appointment Management**: Volunteers can create, view, update, and delete tech support appointments, helping elderly users with their tech-related challenges.

-- **User Authentication:** Secure login/logout functionality for managing user access.
-- **Inclusivity Notes:**
+-**User Authentication**: Secure login/logout functionality for both volunteers and elderly users, ensuring safe access and privacy for all platform members.

+-**Inclusivity Features:**
-  - Features include ARIA labels and `alt` attributes on images for screen readers.
+Accessibility features include ARIA labels and 'alt' attributes on images, ensuring that the platform is usable with screen readers.
+Keyboard navigation is supported for easy navigation by users with disabilities.

 ## Deployment
 - **Platform:** Heroku